Ensuring your organisation meets the requirements of the new General Data Protection Regulations – GDPR.

 As you will now be aware, your responsibilities will cover those of data processors you should ensure that third parties and contractors are also meeting the relevant requirements and that you have correctly documented all aspects of the data processing activities.

-The simple way forward is to use a trusted partner for data management such as Mighty Marketing Group.
+The simple way forward is to use a trusted partner for data management such as MM Group.
 Their professional team can advise on all aspects of data protection and provide the assurances and documentation for data they supply showing it is accurate and processed in line with the latest regulations.

-With over 15 years experience in online marketing, Mighty Marketing Group are the leading provider of highly performing lead data for a variety of verticals.
+With over 15 years experience in online marketing, MM Group are the leading provider of highly performing lead data for a variety of verticals.
 Using a highly targeted technique they ensure that potential leads provide their own data and actively request a contact from your organisation, not only yielding some of the highest closure rates in the industry but also a guarantee that the data has been gathered legally.

 Contact MM Group today for fully compliant and opt-in lead generation!